Phoenix Personal Injury Attorneys / Phoenix Dog Bite Injury Lawyer

-Whether the owner of the dog that bit you receives a citation, you may seek compensation for your injury.
+Whether the Phoenix dog owner that bit you receives a citation, you may seek compensation for your injury.
 This process usually begins with a claim against the at-fault party’s homeowner’s or renter’s insurance policy.
 The insurance companies who provide these policies usually cover expenses associated with the injury up to the policy’s limits.
-Most homeowner’s policies carry limits of between $100,000 to $300,000.
+Most homeowners’ policies carry limits of between $100,000 to $300,000.

 Some insurance companies will not insure homeowners with a dangerous dog breed.
 In contrast, others will provide coverage but require the owner to sign a waiver of liability for expenses associated with dog bites.
-Many insurers will not ask about the breed of the dog unless someone already filed a claim.
+Many insurers will not ask about the dog’s breed unless someone has already filed a claim.
 At that point, the insurer may consider the dog high-risk, and the homeowner can face non-renewal of their policy or higher premiums.

 If the at-fault dog owner’s insurance provider fails to compensate the claim in full, the claimant can file the claim in civil court and let a judge or jury determine liability and compensation.

-Individuals who have filed a dog bite claim can seek compensation for the expenses of their injury and the psychological impacts the injury has had on their life.
+Individuals who have filed a dog bite claim in Phoenix can seek compensation for the expenses of their injury and the psychological impacts the injury has had on their life.